20 July 2006

 The entire library is provided as a single spreadsheet model:

 To aid readability of the UML class diagrams, this library is graphically presented using three views, based on the primary contexts of use for the given business areas.
-The diagrams can be navigated using the up arrow and down arrow arrows:
+The diagrams can be navigated using the and arrows:

 Every UBL 2.0 document assembly model defines a 'root' ABIE (aggregate container) for the document.
 This itself contains several BBIEs (individual pieces of information) and ASBIEs (associations to other ABIEs).
 This creates the hierarachical structure necessary to represent an XML document.